BankingofThings/BoT-Python-SDK/README.md

 The main steps are:
 - Setting up your device (e.g. a Raspberry Pi)
 - Installing the SDK
-- Defining Actions on the [portal](https://portal.bankingofthings.io/)
+- Defining Actions on the [Maker Portal](https://maker.bankingofthings.io/)
 - Pairing the device with your phone (iOS only for now, android on the way)
 - Trigger actions on your device
-- Check results in your [dashboard](https://portal.bankingofthings.io/)
+- Check results in the [Maker Portal > Dashboard](https://maker.bankingofthings.io/)

 ## Installation
 Clone the repository on your device, for example with ssh, and enter the folder: